2015 Asheville Tri Club Board

 Ben and Susan Rickert started cycling in 2009 after Ben built a couple of second-hand bikes from abandoned parts, found strewn about Michigan State University after the snow melted.
 Susan soon began dreaming of being hard-core enough to complete her first triathlon, but realized that being able to bike 8 miles, run about a block and stay afloat in in the bathtub was not quite going to get her there.
 Ben shared her vision and after suffering through their initial miles of running during ridiculous Michigan winters and taking swimming classes at their local Y, Ben and Susan relocated to a more suitable training ground: Asheville.
 Finally, in the summer of 2012, they competed in their first triathlon together.

-Now, with a few more races under their belts and aspirations of becoming more than average, they jointly accepted the role of Social Coordinator for 2014 so they could encourage other new triathletes to not only train hard, but also drink plenty of beer while they do it.
+Now, back by popular demand, they have agreed to stay on as Social Coordinators for 2015, so they could encourage other new triathletes to not only train hard, but also drink plenty of beer while they do it.
 When they aren’t out being social or training, Ben works as a videographer and sound editor for his production company, MotionTrain, and Susan works as a CPA.

 These board members help make Asheville Tri Club the best resource for multisport in western NC.
 They each have a depth of experience & expertise you won’t find elsewhere.